-Having multiple accounts allows merchants to mitigate risk, accept payments in multiple currencies, streamline transactions and cut costs.
-But maintaining multiple accounts comes with some risks.
+Having multiple accounts allows merchants to mitigate risk, accept payments in multiple currencies, streamline transactions, and cut costs.
+However, maintaining multiple accounts comes with some risks.

 Having more accounts involves more work.
 There are simply more customers and transactions to keep track of, so vigilance is a must.